 From the DD–1 archive, we isolated specific molecules we found interesting in order to create an essence of Dinesen Douglas through the sense of smell.

 DD–2 is the name of the Dinesen Douglas scent.
 It represents beautiful moments from our field trips, the freshness of a newly cut Douglas tree, the dryness from the sawmill and the calm feeling of being surrounded by Dinesen Douglas planks.
+DD–2 is an homage to Dinesen Douglas, curiosity, and collaborations that open our world.

 MODULAR CIRCLE HOUSE